Local Attractions Killybegs

 Standing at just under 2000 feet these are possibly the highest sea cliffs in Europe.
 Accessed by turning south at Teelin.
 Enjoy the views across to North Mayo or even try walking through One Mans Pass and enjoy the most spectacular views over Donegal Bay.
 There is a visitors centre – see more at http://www.sliabhliag.com/ .
 It is about 15 kilometres or 20 minutes away from Killybegs Holiday Park, so camping here for Sliabh Liag is ideal.

-Boat trips can be arranged by calling Paddy Byrne on +353 (0)876284688 or see www.sliabhleagueboattrips.com
+Boat trips can be arranged by calling Paddy Byrne at +353 (0)876284688 or see www.sliabhleagueboattrips.com

 The Killybegs Maritime & Heritage Centre – Carpet Factory

-Hand knotted carpets were made here and grace floors all over the world, from Dublin to Dubai.
+Hand-knotted carpets were made here and grace floors all over the world, from Dublin to Dubai.
 New Zealand to New York.
 See the original loom.
 From 1898 for one hundred years carpets were hand tufted here.
 Established in 1898 by Alexander Morton a Scottish Textile Manufacturer.
 Aras an Uachtarain, Dublin Castle and Notre Dame.

 Notre Dame College most famous President, Father ‘Ted’ Theodore Hesburgh had a Donegal Carpet in his office, which is still there to this day.
 The vibrant gold and dark blue in the college crest are as rich as ever.